The Future of Indebted Countries

 How did we get here?

-Each country has its own story about how debt increased so much, but there are two common factors that explain a large part of the movement: crises cushioned by government spending and political pressure against fiscal adjustments.
+Each country has its own story of how its debt grew so large, but there are two common factors that explain much of the trend: crises cushioned by government spending and political resistance to fiscal adjustments.

-In recent decades, governments have adopted measures to deal with economic shocks based on the Keynesian concept that the state should act as a counterweight to private markets during crises, increasing public spending when private spending decreases too much.
+In recent decades, governments have adopted measures to deal with economic shocks based on the Keynesian concept that the state should act as a counterweight to private markets during crises — increasing public spending when private spending falls too sharply.
 Through this direct intervention in the economy, economic recessions would be avoided or, at least, mitigated.

 In the face of the COVID-19 pandemic, this was done on a large scale.
-Several countries launched economic stimulus programs to mitigate the reduction in income caused by lockdowns, financed by increased public debt.
+Several countries launched economic stimulus programs to offset the income reduction caused by lockdowns, financed by increases in public debt.
 In a milder and more recent example, some governments are adopting measures to cushion the impact of rising oil prices caused by the closure of the Strait of Hormuz.
-Brazil recently announced subsidies for diesel.
+Brazil recently announced diesel subsidies.

-In theory, public spending should be reduced after crises to offset the economic stimulus granted and replenish government coffers.
-Since it is easier to make concessions than cuts, this recovery does not happen in most cases.
-Of the 10 largest economies in the world, 6 have not yet returned to their pre-COVID debt levels.
+In theory, public spending should be reduced after crises to offset the economic stimuli granted and replenish government coffers.
+Since it is easier to make concessions than to cut spending, this recovery does not happen in most cases.
+Of the world’s 10 largest economies, 6 have still not returned to their pre-COVID debt levels.

-The political reality in most countries encourages a trend of increased government spending, as the population applauds the expansion of benefits while rejecting tax increases.
-Where would the distributed resources come from?
-This inconsistency is ignored in campaign speeches, but not in the accounting of the fiscal balance.
-Increasing benefits generate fiscal deficits that are usually financed by more debt.
+The political reality of most countries encourages the trend of increasing government spending, since the population applauds the expansion of benefits while rejecting tax increases.
+Where would the resources for distribution come from?
+This inconsistency is ignored in campaign speeches, but not in fiscal accounting.
+Growing benefits generate fiscal deficits that are usually financed by more debt.

 Fiscal deficit (nominal) of the 10 largest economies